-The Justice Reform Working Group will hold its next meeting on November 6th.
-The group would like to open membership to all funders interested in learning more or funding at the intersections of justice reform and other issue areas.
-If you would like to join the group, please email email@example.com.
+The Philanthropy New York Justice Reform Working Group (JRWG) is open to PNY Members interested in learning more or funding at the intersections of justice reform and other issue areas.
+If you would like to join the group, please email Marlon Williams.

 In late 2015 and early 2016, Philanthropy New York hosted several members briefings focusing on various aspects of justice reform, including on efforts to end mass incarceration and fundamentally changing police-community relationships.
 As a result of those briefings, it became apparent that there was a strong and growing interest in justice reform topics among a large variety of funders, and that these issues seemed to be at a pivotal moment in history in which strategically deployed philanthropic resources might make a significant difference.